 The following are relevant subject headings.
 You can browse the print collection on Baker Stack Level 4 in the call number range PN 1995.9 .S6.

 You can search various publications to find articles on society and film.
 Our collection does have a couple of journals that cover the topic exclusively.
 Their titles are listed below.
-You can use Film & Television Literature Index to find more articles or use the Summon box below.
+You can use Film & Television Literature Index to find more articles or use the search box at the top of the page.

 Many of the film studies resources mentioned elsewhere in this guide discuss aspects of film and society, but consider what other disciplinary perspectives address your topic and consult those guides as well.